icopy-site/awesome/docs/awesome/awesome-digital-history.md

 - [Mementoweb](http://timetravel.mementoweb.org/) - Find archived web pages in Internet Archive, Archive-It, British Library, archive.today, and GitHub.
 - [OldMapsOnline](https://www.oldmapsonline.org/) - Maps, starting in the 17th century.
 - [OpenCat](https://opencat.io/) - Search engine for libraries around the globe.
+- [OpenHistoricalMap](https://openhistoricalmap.org/) - A time travel map created by a community of mappers and historians.
 - [WayBackMachine](https://archive.org/web/) - Explore more than 486 billion web pages saved over time.
+- [World Historical Gazeteer](https://whgazetteer.org/) - Collection of content and services that permit world historians to do spatial and temporal reasoning and visualization in a data rich environment at global and trans-regional scales.

 ### Great Britain